-James Sullivan is an experienced criminal defense attorney in Hempstead who represent clients accused of sex crimes in Houston, Spring, Cypress, Katy, Pasadena, Conroe, The Woodlands, Hempstead, Waller, Richmond, Sugar Land, Pearland and Angleton.
+James Sullivan is an experienced criminal defense attorney in Hempstead who represent clients accused of sex crimes in Houston, Spring, Cypress, Katy, Pasadena, Hempstead, Waller, Richmond, and Sugar Land.
 Call (281) 546-6428 for a thorough and honest evaluation of your case.

 What is the law of Improper Relationship Between Educator and Student?

 According to Texas Penal Code § 21.12(a), an employee of a public or private primary or secondary school commits this crime if the employee: